MPSec/MPSec/README.md

 * Real-time monitoring using `Dashboard` enables users to manage effectively.
 * Packets are encrypted by using `IPSec`.
 * Network speed is improved when communicating with similar bandwidth.
-* Compatibility is very good because it is possible to communicate with tcp protocol.
+* Compatibility is good because it is possible to communicate with tcp protocol.

 Please check Project details for more information.